devMantse/alx-low_level_programming/0x0F-function_pointers/README.md

 2. Write a function that searches for an integer.

-3. Write a program that performs simple operations.
+3. Write a program that performs simple operations..